Heavily traveled residential access road to be improved

 The Gadsden company of Alabama Grading & Excavation, LLC submitted the low bid of $200,254 to do the construction, and Construction Engineering & Inspecting was approved for the engineering work.

-Muenger said the time frame for the project is completion within 30 days.
+Muenger said the time frame for the project is completion within 30 days, and following final meetings with the DOT, is expected to be done prior to school starting this year.

 The council also approved an option for certified police officers to participate in a statewide initiative with the Alabama Department of Corrections to provide services to the department’s Contraband Interdiction Project.